 Stenographic or Recorded Records and Transcripts.
 Except where a Party elects to provide a public stenographer as provided herein, the testimony and argument at the hearing shall be recorded either stenographically or by Electronic Medium.
 The Presiding Officer shall arrange for verbatim transcripts of the proceedings to be supplied at cost to any Party upon request, at the Party's own expense.
 The Agency may elect to supply a copy of the tape, disc or other audio-visual preserving medium employed at the proceeding to record its events in lieu of a verbatim transcript.
 Any Party, upon motion, may be allowed to provide a public stenographer to transcribe the proceedings at the Party's own expense upon terms ordered by the Presiding Officer.
 In this event, a verbatim transcript shall be supplied to the Presiding Officer at no expense to the Agency.

 Correction of Transcript.
 Corrections of the official hearing transcript may be made only to make it conform to the evidence presented at the hearing.
 Transcript corrections, agreed to by opposing Parties, may be incorporated into the record, if and when approved by the Presiding Officer.
-If opposing Parties cannot agree on transcript corrections, any Party may report the fact to the Presiding Officer, who may call for the submission of proposed corrections and shall determine what corrections, if any, are to be made with reliance on his own notes.
+If opposing Parties cannot agree on transcript corrections, any Party may report the fact to the Presiding Officer, who may call for the submission of proposed corrections and shall determine what corrections, if any, are to be made with reliance on his or her own notes.

 Hearing Briefs.
-At the close of the taking of testimony and prior to his rendering a decision, the Presiding Officer may in his discretion call for and fix the terms of the filing of written summaries and arguments on the evidence and/or proposed findings of fact and conclusions of law.
+At the close of the taking of testimony and prior to his or her rendering a decision, the Presiding Officer may in his or her discretion call for and fix the terms of the filing of written summaries and arguments on the evidence and/or proposed findings of fact and conclusions of law.

 1.01: continued